Spikes-2212-Programming-Guild/SpikesLib2/README.md

 Spikes#2212.

 <h2 style="color: #00156E;">Examples</h2>
-Examples can be found <a href = "https://github.com/Spikes-2212-Programming-Guild/SpikesLib2-Examples">here</a>.
+Examples of how to use the library can be found <a href = "https://github.com/Spikes-2212-Programming-Guild/SpikesLib2-Examples">here</a>.

 <h2 style="color: #00156E;">Packages</h2>